sagecodes/intro-to-sql/README.md

 `SELECT * FROM Orders;`

-Lets rearrange the orders by date
+Lets sort the orders by date

 *Note:* When we query this isn't actually changing the database.
 You're just choosing what and how to look at the data.

+We can sort using the `ORDER BY` keyword in sql.

 ```
 SELECT * FROM Orders